DOI10.47051/FQBG6954

 Figure 1: Individuals of Atractus roulei from near Tixán, Chimborazo province, Ecuador.

-Natural history: Atractus roulei is a semi-fossorial snake that occurs in comparatively high densities in remnants of dry montane shrublands, irrigated pastures, and agricultural fields.13 Based on what is know about the diet of other Atractus, this species probably feeds on earthworms or slugs.4,5 Olive Ground Snakes have been found hidden under rocks and logs during the daytime.6 When exposed, their defensive behavior consists mainly of trying to flee.
+Natural history: Atractus roulei is a semi-fossorial snake that occurs in comparatively high densities in remnants of dry montane shrublands, irrigated pastures, and agricultural fields.13 Based on what is known about the diet of other Atractus, this species probably feeds on earthworms or slugs.4,5 Olive Ground Snakes have been found hidden under rocks and logs during the daytime.6 When exposed, their defensive behavior consists mainly of trying to flee.
 Also, when an individual is handled, it can use its sharp tail-tip for poking.6

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Atractus roulei is listed in this category because the species’ extent of occurrence is estimated to be much less than 3,000 km2 (Fig. 2) and its habitat is severely fragmented and declining in extent and quality due to deforestation.8 It is noteworthy that A. roulei is not present protected areas and all localities where the species has been recorded are in heavily human-modified areas.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Atractus roulei is listed in this category because the species’ extent of occurrence is estimated to be much less than 3,000 km2 (Fig. 2) and its habitat is severely fragmented and declining in extent and quality due to deforestation.8 It is noteworthy that A. roulei is not present in protected areas and all localities where the species has been recorded are in heavily human-modified areas.
 Approximately 74% of the forest cover throughout the species’ potential distribution area has been destroyed, mostly due to the expansion of the agricultural frontier.1

 Distribution: Atractus roulei is endemic to an area of approximately 2,474 km2 along the western slopes of the Andes in central Ecuador (Fig. 2).